Satwikindupuri/EduShelf/README.md

 ## Project Description

-EduShelf simplifies the exchange of educational books and resources across different academic groups.
-The platform is developed to connect seniors, juniors, and students, making it easy to:
+EduShelf is developed to foster connections and resource-sharing between seniors, juniors, and students.
+The platform makes it easy to:

 - **Sign up or log in securely** via Firebase Authentication.
-- **Post books for exchange or sale** with details like title, author, price, and description.
+- **Post books for exchange or request** with details like title, author, price, and description.
-- **Browse available books** and filter/search by subject or author to find materials shared by seniors, juniors, or peers.
+- **Browse available books** and filter/search by subject, year, or author—helping you find materials shared by seniors, juniors, or peers.
 - **Manage your own book listings** — edit or delete entries as your academic needs change.

 ### Why serverless?